 Gimme Delicious Garlic and Lemon Blade Chuck Steak

 This simple recipe uses just lemon and garlic to cook and marinade the steaks, leaving them tender and flavorful with just a hint of acidity and garlic.

 The extra squeeze of lemon when serving really gives the steaks a nice edge.

-The full recipe and easy to follow instructions can be found here: Garlic and lemon blade chuck steak recipe.
+The full recipe and easy-to-follow instructions can be found here: Garlic and lemon blade chuck steak recipe.

 The Spruce Eats Slow Cooked Steaks and Gravy